 France Yacht Charters

-No matter where you choose to spend your days in the South of France, its Medieval towns, inherent culture and charming, though sometimes understated, luxury makes it the ideal destination for yacht charter guests of all ages and interests.
+No matter where you choose to spend your days in the South of France, the region’s Medieval towns, good-life culture, and charming, though sometimes understated, luxury makes this the ideal destination for yacht charter guests of all ages and interests.
 Where will your France yacht charter take you?

-Not officially a part of France, Monaco is regarded as Europe’s most extravagant principality.
-As small as it is renowned, Monaco spans just 200 hectares in size, making it the second smallest country, next to the Vatican.
+Not officially a part of France, Monaco is regarded as Europe’s most extravagant city-state.
+As small as it is renowned, Monaco spans just 200 hectares in size, making it the second smallest country, behind only the Vatican.
 But don’t let its small size fool you; Monaco is one of the world’s most glamorous locales.
 Home to the annual Grand Prix de Monaco – an annual Formula One race that runs through the city’s streets – as well as many upscale casinos and Michelin-starred restaurants, Monaco is an ideal port of call on your French Riviera yacht charter.

 History & Culture

-Filled with countless Medieval towns, castles and elements of Roman heritage – like amphitheaters, aqueducts, thermaes, bridges and more – the South of France is a snapshot of its long history.
+Known for its countless Medieval towns, castles and palaces elements, the South of France is a snapshot of its long history.
 Around every corner, a historical landmark awaits to transport you to the Old World.
 Culturally, the French Riviera is in a class of its own.
-You’ll always be close to a senses-awakening experience: Bustling flower markets, trendy craft cocktail bars, countrywide festivals, and some of the world’s most popular events – like the Cannes International Film Festival and the Monaco Grand Prix – aren’t out of the ordinary; they’re an average day in Paradise.
+You’ll always be close to a senses-awakening experience: Bustling flower markets, trendy craft cocktail bars, countrywide festivals, and some of the world’s most popular events – like the Cannes International Film Festival and the Monaco Grand Prix – aren’t out of the ordinary.
+They’re an average day in Paradise.

 If you’re in the South of France, namely Cannes, get ready to experience a nightlife unlike any other place on earth.
-With plenty of bars, neighborhood pubs and fashionable clubs (where a celebrity sighting isn’t out of the question), a night out in Cannes has the potential to continue even after the sun has already risen.
-Looking for something different?
-Head to the cobbled alleys of Le Suquet for a glass of wine, or hop over to Monaco for high-rolling gambling like you’ve never seen before.
+With the city’s mix of trendy bars, neighborhood pubs and fashionable clubs (where a celebrity sighting isn’t out of the question), a night out in Cannes has the potential to continue even after the sun has already risen.
+Looking for something more relaxed?
+Head to the cobbled alleys of Le Suquet for a glass of French wine, or hop over to Monaco for high-rolling gambling.

-Best Time to Charter in South of France
+Best Time to Charter in the French Riviera

 VAT (Value Added Tax) on Charters in France

-– If it is difficult to determine the itinerary of the voyage in advance of the trip, the charterer can benefit from a 50% reduction on the standard 20% VAT rate.
+If the voyage includes high seas and international waters, the charterer can benefit from a 50% reduction on the standard 20% VAT rate.